HeardLibrary/linked-data/commonsbot/README.md

 The key words “MUST”, “MUST NOT”, “REQUIRED”, “SHALL”, “SHALL NOT”, “SHOULD”, “SHOULD NOT”, “RECOMMENDED”, “MAY”, and “OPTIONAL” in this document are to be interpreted as described in [RFC 2119](https://tools.ietf.org/html/rfc2119).

+## Modules required

+The following Python modules not included in the standard library need to be installed before using the script: `requests` and `pandas`.
+To use the IIIF features the AWS SDK `boto3` is also required.

 ## Credentials text file format example

 The API credentials MUST be stored in a plain text file using the following format: